 How the motor transfers power to the compressor itself constitutes a critical distinction between rotary screw compressors.
 Belt-driven models allow for greater flexibility, as they can be adjusted to deliver varying amounts of air flow pressure and capacity.
 Direct drive models, on the other hand, attach either directly or via a flange.
 As a result, they are less adjustable but more efficient.
 Manufacturers often sell smaller HP direct drive compressors as a single integrated package.

 The unique design of the direct drive model offers several benefits to users.
 Most critically, direct drive compressors have fewer moving parts and, as a result, fewer components that can incur wear and tear.
-This quality makes them better-suited for heavy duty industrial applications where a belt-driven model won’t do.
+This quality makes them better-suited for heavy duty industrial applications where a belt-driven model will not do.

-Products such as the Kaishan Compressors’ KRSP series feature specially designed acoustical enclosures to keep running volumes to a minimum.
+Products such as the Kaishan Compressor’s KRSP series feature specially-designed acoustical enclosures to keep running volumes to a minimum.

 Kaishan Compressor manufactures a complete lineup of belt drive and direct drive compressors for industrial use.
 All of our products offer best-in-class performance and come with advanced controls and other features, which make them easy to fit into your workflow.